CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 ### Task 12: Explore the API using API Portal

-1. Assign an endpoint to API Portal and open it in a browser:
+1. Assign an endpoint to API Portal and open it in a browser.

 ```shell
 az spring api-portal update --assign-endpoint true